weakish/docs-en/views/realtime-guide-beginner.md

 ### Creating Custom Attributes

 When introducing [one-on-one conversations](#creating-conversations), we mentioned that `IMClient#createConversation` allows you to attach custom attributes to a conversation.
-Now let’s see how we can do that.
+Now let's see how we can do that.

 Assume that we need to add two properties `{ "type": "private", "pinned": true }` to a conversation we are creating.
 We can do so by passing in the properties when calling `IMClient#createConversation`: